Voultapher/Presentations/cppcon2017WebService/present.md

 - Our request handler will only be triggered each time a connection is established.
 So we still need an event handler for the client messages.
-- This is what a simple echo server could do. >>
+- This is what a simple echo server could look like. >>

 ---